-Examples of Too Big to Fail Banks
+Banks That Became Too Big to Fail

-Fannie and Freddie Mortgage Companies
+Fannie Mae and Freddie Mac

 AIG Insurance Company

 AIG's swaps against subprime mortgages pushed it to the brink of bankruptcy.
 As the mortgages tied to the swaps defaulted, AIG was forced to raise millions in capital.
 As stockholders got wind of the situation, they sold their shares, making it even harder for AIG to cover the swaps.

-The Federal Reserve provided an $85 billion, two-year loan to AIG to further stress on the global economy.
-In return, the government received 79.9 percent of AIG's equity and the right to replace management.
+The Federal Reserve provided an $85 billion, two-year loan to AIG to further reduce stress on the global economy.
+In return, the government received 79.9% of AIG's equity and the right to replace management.

 It also received veto power over all important decisions, including asset sales and payment of dividends.
-In October 2008, the Fed hired Edward Liddy as CEO and Chairman to manage the company.
+In October 2008, the Fed hired Edward Liddy as CEO and chairman to manage the company.

-The plan was for the Fed to break up AIG and sell off the pieces to repay the loan.
-But the stock market plunge in October made that impossible.
+The plan was for the Fed to break up AIG and sell off the pieces to repay the loan, but the stock market plunge in October made that impossible.
 Potential buyers needed any excess cash for their balance sheets.
-The Treasury Department purchased $40 billion in AIG preferred shares from its Capital Repurchase Plan.
-The Fed bought $52.5 billion in mortgage-backed securities.
-The funds allowed AIG to retire its credit default swaps rationally, saving it and much of the financial industry from collapse.
-For more, see AIG Bailout.
+The Treasury Department purchased $40 billion in AIG preferred shares under the Systematically Significant Failing Institution Program.

-Ending Too Big to Fail
+Preventing Banks From Becoming Too Big to Fail